TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The initial outlay is less when compared to a safety razor.
 However, new blades are going to set you back considerably more than the razor blades used by safety razors.

-This might be a good option for a shaving beginner because there is no ‘learning period’ like there can be with a safety razor.
+This is a good option for a shaving beginner because there is no ‘learning curve’ as there can be with a safety razor.
 The level of the shave is also less aggressive than that of a safety razor.

 The blades are a doddle to replace.
 Simply click the old one out and then click a new one in.